 - If you do drink, set a limit and stick to it.
 Don't drink on an empty stomach.
 Also: Don't leave a drink unattended.
 If you are away from your drink any amount of time, toss it.
 It's not worth the risk.

 Out and about

 - Use the campus escort service.
-Patrol members will escort students between campus locations from 5 p.m. to 1 a.m. nightly on school nights.
+Patrol members will escort students between campus locations at any hour.
 Call 330-972-7263 to request the service.

 - If you feel threatened or if you want to report something suspicious, use one of the over 350 emergency phones on campus.
 The phones, distinguished by their blue lights, connect directly to the UA police dispatcher at all hours.